-The other financial assets are not available for the day-to-day operations of the Group (Note 17).
+The financial assets at FVTOCI and at FVTPL are not available for the day-to-day operations of the Group (Note 18).

 The Group's exposure to credit risk related to other financial assets is disclosed in Note 36.

 The movements in other financial assets during the year are as follows: